 We recognize that obtaining identity (identification card or driver’s license) and making a plan to be mobile is critical for your life in your new community.
 We’re here to help provide information and resources to make this process less confusing and stressful.
-The following sections address information, resources, and services specific to New Iowans (immigrant and refugee community members).
+The following sections address information, resources, and services specific to New Iowans ((immigrant, refugee, and COFA community members).

 Relocating to a new area, state, or country (whether by choice or not) can be an intimidating process.
 Getting where you need to go, when you need to go is a critical factor in your life.

 We’re here to help you understand the differences between the card types, and the associated driving privileges with each type.
 Driving without the correct card type may lead to receiving citations (tickets/fines) from law enforcement, an expensive process we want to help you avoid.

 Have questions specific to your record and eligibility?
 We’re here to help.
 Contact us in a way convenient for you.